Lightning's Andrei Vasilevskiy: Domination continues

 Vasilevskiy made 17 saves Saturday in a 3-1 win over the Islanders.

-Ho hum, just another win and extension of his franchise record unbeaten streak.
+Ho hum, just another win and extension of his franchise points record.
 Vasilevskiy is now 16-0-2 in his last 18 starts.
 He's not in the top-10 in any of the usual goalie scoring categories (GAA, SV% and SO), but Vasilevskiy is still the best goalie money can buy.

 More News